 While these criminal charges may seem minor, they are, in fact, quite serious.
 You can be charged with this based on the observation of a law enforcement officer, which is a very subjective situation.

 As a second-degree disorderly conduct misdemeanor, the penalties for may include:

 - Jail sentence for up to 60 days

 - Six months of probation

 - Fine up to $500

-If convicted, this will go on your permanent criminal record and can affect such things as future employment and education.
-Such a conviction on your criminal record may not be what you want available for access to any future employer, and not to mention, if you are convicted of disorderly intoxication, you will be subject to the penalties of a misdemeanor in the second degree.
+If convicted of disorderly conduct or disorderly intoxication in Fort Lauderdale, this will go on your permanent criminal record and can affect such things as future employment and education.
+Such a conviction on your criminal record may not be what you want available for access to any future employer.

-When charges such as disorderly conduct or disorderly intoxication are made against you, these charges are usually based on the observation of law enforcement at the time of the incident.
-When dealing with defending such a charge, there are often opportunities to get the charges dismissed altogether.
+When charges such as disorderly conduct or disorderly intoxication are made against you, they are usually based on the observation of law enforcement at the time of the incident.
+When defending against such a charge, there are often opportunities to get the charges dismissed altogether.